ASAP-CRN/pmdbs-sc-rnaseq-wf/README.md

 The inputs JSON may be generated manually, however when running a large number of samples, this can become unwieldly.
 The `generate_inputs` utility script may be used to automatically generate the inputs JSON.
 The script requires the libraries outlined in [the requirements.txt file](wf-common/util/requirements.txt) and the following inputs:

-- `project-tsv`: One or more project TSVs with one row per sample and columns project_id, sample_id, batch, fastq_path.
+- `project-tsv`: One or more project TSVs with one row per sample and columns team_id, sample_id, batch, fastq_path.
 All samples from all projects may be included in the same project TSV, or multiple project TSVs may be provided.
+    - `team_id`: A unique identifier for the team from which the sample(s) arose
-    - `project_id`: A unique identifier for the project from which the sample(s) arose
+    - `dataset_id`: A unique identifier for the dataset from which the sample(s) arose
     - `sample_id`: A unique identifier for the sample within the project
     - `batch`: The sample's batch
     - `fastq_path`: The directory in which paired sample FASTQs may be found, including the gs:// bucket name and path